msg-CareerPaths/angular-training/chapters/600-modules-and-standalone.md

 # 6. Modules and Standalone Components [4h]

-**Goal:** Be able to understand how to better split your code functionality.
+**Goal:** Gain a better understanding of how to organize and split your code functionality effectively.

 ## Mandatory Materials